 - Getting older

-Most of these issues can be spotted in children; however, crowded teeth problems tend to get worse with age.
+Most of these issues can be spotted in children; however, overcrowded teeth problems tend to get worse with age.
 As we grow older our faces are constantly changing, including the jaw.
-The teeth, especially the lower teeth, are likely to move around and start to become crooked, so it’s common for adults to want to fix crowded bottom teeth.
+The teeth, especially the lower teeth, are likely to move around and start to become crooked or even overlap, so it's common for adults to want to fix crowded bottom teeth.

 One thing that does not cause overcrowding is the eruption of wisdom teeth.
 Although third molars can cause many problems as they come through, research has shown that they don't exert enough force on the other teeth to alter their position.